An exponential integrator multicontinuum homogenization method for fractional diffusion problem with multiscale

-There are three distinct scales which is highly related to our proposed homogenization method: \begin{compactitem} \item The physical microscopic scale \(\varepsilon\), which represents the behavior and microscopic structure with high-contrast; \item The computational upscaling scale \(H\), where the homogenized problem is posed; \item The observing scale \(h\), where the multicontinuum quantities, such as local averages of the multiscale solution, are defined. \end{compactitem} These scale parameter satisfies \(\varepsilon \leq h < H\).
+There are three distinct scales which is highly related to our proposed homogenization method: \begin{compactitem} \item The physical microscopic scale \(\varepsilon\), which represents the behavior and microscopic structure with high-contrast; \item The computational upscaling scale \(H\), where the homogenized problem is posed; \item The observing scale \(h\), where the multicontinuum quantities, such as local averages of the multiscale solution, are defined. \end{compactitem} These scales parameters satisfy \(\varepsilon \leq h < H\).

 We start with the weak form of \eqref{e1}: find \(u \in H_{0}^{1} (\Omega) \) satisfying

 where \((\cdot,\cdot)\) represent the standard \(L^{2}\) inner product and \(a_{\varepsilon}(\cdot,\cdot)\) is defined as \(a_{\varepsilon}(u,v) = \int_{\Omega} \kappa \nabla u \cdot \nabla v\).
 Let \(\omega _{i}\) be disjoint and \(\Omega = \bigcup\limits_{i} \omega _{i}\).
 We then extent the definition of the bilinear operator \(a_{\varepsilon}(\cdot,\cdot) \) to \(H^{1}(\Omega)\) as follows